 It will of course track steps, and sleep just like a fitness tracker, though the support and features built around it a pretty basic.

 Samsung's smartwatch does plenty as well.
 It has loads of sports modes and includes GPS to track outdoor workouts.
 For runners, it also includes its advanced running metrics, which offer extra stats that usually require an additional foot pod to capture them.

 You can also track steps and sleep with Samsung like Huawei, offering rich sleep metrics.
 We found both held up well on the sleep tracking accuracy front, though didn't quite match what we've experienced on Fitbit, Whoop, and Oura devices.

 When you delve into health, Samsung has better equipped for serious health monitoring.
 It has a regulatory-approved ECG sensor, and the ability to track blood pressure once you calibrated (and continue to calibrate over time) the watch with a cuff-style blood pressure monitor.
 It also includes a BIA sensor, to deliver the kind of body composition analysis you'd usually have to grab from a set of smart scales.

 If you want a smartwatch that performs like a sports watch, from our testing Huawei is the better of the two.

 We found more reliable data and a better experience in general when tracking runs and workouts – and now that you can pair up a heart rate monitor, you can get useful heart rate data to fuel the many heart rate-based training insights Huawei offers.

 Samsung is a better smartwatch for health tracking and general fitness tracking in our eyes.
 It has more serious health monitoring sensors and features and fitness tracking feels more motivating than Huawei's approach to it.

-So for fitness choose the Huawei, but for health it's Samsung all the way.
+So for fitness choose Huawei, but for health, it's Samsung all the way.

 Bottom line, if you want more battery life, the Huawei Watch GT 3 wins hands-down.